-Whether you have Galaxy Gear IconX or Galaxy Buds, the red light blinking issue is prevalent.
+Whether you have Galaxy Gear IconX or Galaxy Buds, the red light blinking issue is common.
 This post focuses on Galaxy IconX, but the below methods also work on Galaxy Buds.

 I encountered this issue on the second day of buying IconX 2018.
 It took me an hour to find the solution, but you don’t have to waste an hour.
 The article covers how to fix the LED light flashing issue.

-To find out what can cause this issue, I tried to make this blinking issue happen.
+To find out what could cause this issue, I tried to make this blinking issue happen.
 I found three possible causes and how to fix them.

 Why do LED lights flash?

 According to the manual, if the red LED flashes, the charging disables (probably because of environmental problems).

 It can be anything, like temperature, water, or dust.
 But, in most cases, there is one thing that most people do but don’t know.